 The other believed it could not win.

 Often, success (or failure) is not about skill or circumstances.
 It is about stealing the moment with sheer desire.
-And it is as true for success at CAT, as it is for winning a game of cricket (or tennis).
+And it is as true for success at CAT, as it is for winning a game of cricket (or tennis or any other sport for that matter).

 About the author: Deekshant has sleep-walked through several 100 and 99.9 %iles in practically every section of the CAT.
 That he is a cricket fan and he writes okay is evident from most of his posts.
 1000s of our students swear that he can motivate almost anyone to double his/her percentile through very simple yet powerful inputs.
 And that’s why every MBAGuru student has direct access to him via mail and Telegram.
 Oddly, he somehow also finds the time to write songs professionally.
 And yes … almost missed this … he is an alumnus of IIT Delhi & IIM Cal